uchicago-cs/deepdish/_posts/2014-10-28-hintons-dark-knowledge.md

 One of the main settings for where this is useful is in the context of speech recognition.
 Here an ensemble phone recognizer may achieve a low phone error rate, but it may be too slow to process user input on the fly.
-A simpler model replicated the ensemble method, however, can bring some of the classification gains of large-scale ensemble deep network models to practical speech systems.
+A simpler model replicating the ensemble method, however, can bring some of the classification gains of large-scale ensemble deep network models to practical speech systems.